 Benchmarking by farm – Compares the results for all farms in the group.
 It can switch from showing total losses to showing per hectare losses for each farm.
 Nitrogen surplus and nitrogen conversion efficiency graphs are shown when showing per hectare losses.

-Each bar within the graphs represent a farm that has published an analysis for the selected year.
+Below the map are the benchmarking graphs, each bar represents a farm that has published an analysis for the selected year.
 The results are ordered by kg/ha from smallest to largest even if the report is viewed by total kgs.

 If you have accessed this report from the farm, the farm will be highlighted so you can see where it sits in relation to other farms in the data set.
 If you have accessed this from the dashboard no farms will be highlighted.